harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ![Solo Bitcoin Mining](/img/dev/en-solo-mining-overview.svg)

-The mining software constructs a block using the template and creates a block header.
+The mining software constructs a block using the template (described below) and creates a block header.
 It then sends the 80-byte block header to its mining hardware (an ASIC) along with a target threshold (difficulty setting).
 The mining hardware iterates through every possible value for the block